sascha432/esp8266-kfc-fw/README.md

 ### AT Mode

-Configure and control the device with AT commands via serial interface or web UI
+Configure and control the device with AT commands via serial interface or WebUI

 ### MQTT Client